 - 1. The system participates in the statewide WPLC OverDrive e-content purchasing pool. - 2.
-NEWI MCLS, NFLS, and OWLS will contract with the Winnefox Library System to assist MCLS, NFLS, and OWLS in planning and providing in-service training opportunities for MCLS, NFLS, and OWLS member library personnel and trustees between January and December of 2021. - 3.
+NEWI MCLS, NFLS, and OWLS will contract with the Winnefox Library System to assist MCLS, NFLS, and OWLS in planning and providing in-service training opportunities for MCLS, NFLS, and OWLS member library personnel and trustees between January and December of 2023. - 3.
 Continuing Education Programs offered cooperatively by systems throughout the state as well as collaboratively funding speakers and larger events such as the Wild Wisconsin Winter Web Conference and the Trustee Training Week. - 4.
-Reach Out and Read The system and member libraries collaborate with the following community partners to maintain and promote the Reach Out and Read program: Holy Family Memorial Pediatrics, Aurora Medical Center, Bellin Health, Prevea Health Center, Manitowoc County University of Wisconsin-Extension Cooperative Extension, Calumet County University of Wisconsin-Extension Cooperative Extension, Birth to 3 Program, Wisconsin Department of Health Services, Reach Out and Read Wisconsin Coalition, United Way Manitowoc County, Investing Early Coalition, Lakeshore CAP Lakeshore Family Resources, Early Head Start, and Interstate Books4School. - 5.
-MCLS and Monarch Library System are collaborating to provide an online collection of roughly 70 magazine titles.
+Reach Out and Read The system and member libraries collaborate with the following community partners to maintain and promote the Reach Out and Read program: Holy Family Memorial Pediatrics, Aurora Medical Center, Bellin Health, Prevea Health Center, Ascension Calumet Hospital, Manitowoc County University of Wisconsin-Extension Cooperative Extension, Calumet County University of Wisconsin-Extension Cooperative Extension, Birth to 3 Program, Wisconsin Department of Health Services, Reach Out and Read Wisconsin Coalition, United Way Manitowoc County, Investing Early Coalition, Lakeshore CAP Lakeshore Family Resources, Early Head Start, and Interstate Books4School.

-Cost Benefit For each activity above, list the activity name and estimated cost benefit realized. ı Activity Amount WPLC OverDrive e-content Buying Pool \$1,274,222 2.
-NEWI Continuing Education Collaboration \$20,000 3.
-Statewide Continuing Education Collaboration \$7,250 4.
-Reach Out and Read Collaboration \$10,000 5.
-RBDigital/OverDrive Online Magazine Collection with Monarch Library System \$15,000 6.
-7. 8.
+Cost Benefit For each activity above, list the activity name and estimated cost benefit realized.
+Activity Amount

+WPLC OverDrive e-content Buying Pool \$1,407,666

+2. NEWI Continuing Education Collaboration \$25,000

+3. Statewide Continuing Education Collaboration \$8,000

+4. Reach Out and Read \$15,000

+5.

+6.

+7.

+8.

+Page 10 PI-2446

+Cost Benefit For each activity above, list the activity name as nd estimated cost benefit realized.

+Activity Amount

+9.

+10. 1.1.1.2.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1

+Cos t Benefit Total \$1,455,666

+CERTIFICATION

-Page 10 PI-244i Cost Benefit For each activity above, list the activity name as nd estimated cost benefit realized.
-Activity Amount 9.
-10. Cost Benefit Total \$1,326,472 CERTIFICATION WE, THE UNDERSIGNED, CERTIFY that to the best of ou correct, and that the system will be in full compliance with all r knowledge, the information provided in t applicable provisions of Chapter 43 of the his document and any atta Wisconsin Statutes for the achments is true and year 2021 .
-Name of System Director Hand Substitution of System Director Signature of System Director Date W Signed Mo./Day/Yr.
-Name of System Board President Signature of System Board President Signed Mo./Day/Yr.
-Raymond S, Mueller > Raymond S. Mue ller 11 0/08/2020 LIBR FOŘ DPI USE ARY SYSTEM PLAN APPROVAL Pursuant to Wis.
-Statutes, the plan contained herein is: DLT Assistant Superintendent Signature Date Signed Mo./Day/Yr. ☑ Approved☑ Provisionally Approved See Comments.☑ Not Approved See Comments. > Tunt If 1 0/26/2020
+WE, THE UNDERSIGNED, CERTIFY that to the best of ou correct, and that the system will be in full compliance with all r knowledge, the information provided in this docun applicable provisions of Chapter 43 of the Wisconsii nent and any atta n Statutes for the achments is true and year 2023 .

+Name of System Director ReDeaca Scherer Signature of System Director > Reflection School Date Signed Mo./Day/Yr.

+Name of System Board President Signature of System Board President Date Signed Mo./Day/Yr.

+Kaymond Myeller Rayrord S, Mueller 9 128/2022

+LIBR FOR DPI USE ARY SYSTEM PLAN APPROVAL

+Pursuant to Wis.
+Statutes, the plan contained herein is: DLT Assistant Superintendent Signature Date Signed Mo./Day/Yr.